Special Vision Assessments: Binocular Vision

 Strabismus and Amblyopia: When a person’s eyes do not aim in the same direction, the condition is called ‘strabismus’.
-Commonly known as ‘crossed eyes’ or ‘wall eyes’, the affected eye may turn constantly or occasionally upward, downward, inward or outward.
+Commonly known as ‘crossed eyes’ or ‘wall eyes’, the affected eye may turn constantly or occasionally upward, downward, inward, or outward.
 The ‘eye turn’ may be constant at all distances and times, or only evident at the end of a tiring day, or when a person is sick.

-When an eye turns, the brain will start to suppress or ignore the visual image from that eye, otherwise double vision would result.
+When an eye turns, the brain will start to suppress or ignore the visual image from that eye, otherwise, double vision would result.
 If this occurs for a long enough time period, amblyopia (AKA lazy eye) will develop.
 This means that the vision in the turned eye will be blurry, and glasses alone cannot fix the problem.

-Vision Therapy Treatment
+Special Vision Assessments: Vision Therapy Treatment

 Vision Therapy programs offer much higher cure rates for turned or lazy eyes when compared to eye surgery, glasses, and patching therapy on its own.
 The earlier the patient receives Vision Therapy, the quicker and more effective the results will be.
 Check out our page to learn more about Vision Therapy.
 Information on crossed eyes or lazy eye can be found on the following web pages: strabismus.org, children-special-needs.org or lazyeye.org.

 Special Vision Assessments: Traumatic Brain Injury (TBI)

-Computer Vision Syndrome
+Special Vision Assessments: Computer Vision Syndrome

 Twenty-first century lifestyles demand more from our vision than ever before.
 Children and adults in our society constantly use their near vision at both work and home.
 C.V.S.
-(Computer Vision Syndrome) is one of the fastest growing health concerns in the workplace today.
+(Computer Vision Syndrome) is one of the fastest-growing health concerns in the workplace today.

 Special Vision Assessments: Occupational Eye Examinations

 Different professions require different vision demands.
-Certain professions such as RCMP, police, aviation, and motor vehicle licensing require specific eye tests to determine eligibility for field work.
+Certain professions such as RCMP, police, aviation, and motor vehicle licensing require specific eye tests to determine eligibility for fieldwork.
 If you are applying for any of the above jobs, your school/employer will require you to get an eye exam and have the Optometrist fill out the results on an application for submission.
 Please bring any forms that need to be filled out by an Optometrist to your appointment.